jonnymind/SIRPAS/Source/London_Mysteries/Outlook.md

 to curse it.
 Yet, occultism can make your hand steadier, and give you that edge that might make the difference.

-Similarly, if you’re wound, you might heal with alchemy or ceremonial magic, but you’re probably safer heading for the nearest hospital.
+Similarly, if you’re wounded, you might heal with alchemy or ceremonial magic, but you’re probably safer heading for the nearest hospital.

-The supernatural might totally absent, or included in adventures as a mere flavour, and even treated with contempt and scepticism; or, if you’re more inclined to Gothic ambient, it might be a central aspect of the adventure.
+The supernatural might totally absent, or included in adventures as a mere flavor, and even treated with contempt and skepticism; or, if you’re more inclined to Gothic ambient, it might be a central aspect of the adventure.